 Greenland: North Greenland Eemian Ice Drilling (NEEM)

-Summary: This project, known as NEEM, is being undertaken by 14 nations and is led by the University of Copenhagen.
+This project, known as NEEM, is being undertaken by 14 nations and is led by the University of Copenhagen.
 The University of Colorado at Boulder is the lead U.S. institution.
 The goal is to retrieve ice from the last interglacial episode known as the Eemian Period that ended about 120,000 years ago.
 The period was warmer than today, with less ice in Greenland that led 5 meter (15-foot) higher sea levels than present--conditions similar to those Earth faces as it warms in the coming century and beyond.

 British Columbia: Ice Core Paleoclimate Records from Combatant Col, Mount Waddington

-Summary: This project will obtain new ice core accumulation records from Combatant Col, Mt.
+This project will obtain new ice core accumulation records from Combatant Col, Mt.
 Waddington, in southwestern British Columbia (BC), Canada.
 Combatant Col is located significantly farther south than other existing ice core sites along the west coast of North America and variations in precipitation tend to be out of phase with those in Alaska and the Yukon.
 It is anticipated that an annually-resolved record of layer thickness will be recovered at the site to allow for a record of snow accumulation covering the last 200-1000 years.
 The Combatant Col record, in combination with other existing records of precipitation variability along the western margin of North America, will be used to develop an updated and improved reconstruction of precipitation variability in this region over the last 200-1000 years to address fundamental questions about Pacific decadal scale variability.

 Greenland: Greenland Ice Sheet Snow Accumulation Variability

-Summary: The goal of this project is to investigate snow accumulation in the south-eastern sector of the Greenland ice sheet.
+The goal of this project is to investigate snow accumulation in the south-eastern sector of the Greenland ice sheet.
 Snow accumulation rates on the Greenland ice sheet have been significantly underestimated and the missing mass prevents accurate estimates of the overall ice sheet mass balance.
 The south-eastern sector of the ice sheet contains the largest proportion of the missing mass.
 Consequently, this study will measure snow accumulation using new and existing firn cores along two transects in the south-east Greenland data void and, by combining the firn core records with ground-penetrating radar surveys, develop continuous accumulation transects between 2500 m and 500 m elevation.

 Greenland: Shallow Coring at Humboldt and Tunu Sites in Greenland

-Summary: Several 30-meter ice cores will be drilled at the Humboldt and Tunu coring sites in Greenland to update the records obtained from cores taken at these locations in the mid-1990s.
+Several 30-meter ice cores will be drilled at the Humboldt and Tunu coring sites in Greenland to update the records obtained from cores taken at these locations in the mid-1990s.

 Greenland: Understanding the Physical Properties of Northern Greenland Near-Surface Snow

-Point(s) of Contact: Bob Hawley, Dartmouth College
+- Point of Contact: Bob Hawley, Dartmouth College

-Schedule: 6/06/10 - 6/19/10
+- Schedule: 6/06/10 - 6/19/10

-Equipment: 4-Inch Drill
+- Equipment: 4-Inch Drill

-Project Web Page: Understanding the spatial variability in near-surface snow and firn, Northern Greenland
+- Project Webpage: Understanding the spatial variability in near-surface snow and firn, Northern Greenland